Tawas – Fun Across the Bay

 While the food at your hotel, camp or on deck may be perfect, you can find a fine selection of cuisine within walking distance of the harbor or a short drive.
 Treat yourself to the fantastic locally caught walleye or great homemade fudge and candy.
 Some of the notables in town include G’s Pizzeria & Deli, Craving, Northwoods Steak House, and Tawas Point Grille.

 Tawas Bay is a fishing spot, situated at the confluence of the Lake Huron and Saginaw Bay waters it’s known as the feeding ground for much of the fishery in Lake Huron.
 The waters of northeast Lake Huron are cool, while the waters of southwest Saginaw Bay are warm.
 As a result, many species are thriving here; walleye pike, yellow perch, and salmon are what the charter boat captains go for.
 If you’re after the elusive bass you can try at the Huron National Forest.

-When the snow fly’s its time to rethink your activity.
-East Tawas is active during the winter, cross country skiing is a high impact option and draws enthusiasts from around the region.
+When the snow flies it’s time to rethink your activity.
+East Tawas is active during the winter, cross-country skiing is a high impact option and draws enthusiasts from around the region.
 There are major trail systems for you to choose from in the Tawas area- the groomed Corsair Ski Trails, and the un-groomed Highbanks Trails.
-The Corsair Trail System, is situated in the beautiful Silver valley surrounded by the 120,000-acre Huron National Forest.
+The Corsair Trail System is situated in the beautiful Silver valley surrounded by the 120,000-acre Huron National Forest.
 The Corsair system is considered one of the largest groomed trail networks in Michigan.
 Iosco County has 94 miles of trails for snowmobiling that are spruced and ready for action in wintertime.

 There are numerous activities in the Tawas area.
 Shopping, hiking in the Huron National Forest or check out the nightlife in town.
 Possibilities are endless, and your adventure in upper Saginaw Bay promises to be a memorable one.